Julle98/Sannamaija-Bot/README.md

 3. Download these pip extensions: discord.py, yt-dlp, dotenv and pytz
 4. Change the .env file to your own Bot Token and Application ID
 5. Run the file and have fun!
-- Also change these sections of the main code: YOUR_CHANNEL, YOUR_ROLE, YOUR_FILE_LOCATION and YOUR_FORBIDDEN_WORDS
+- Also change these sections of the main code: YOUR_CHANNEL, YOUR_ROLE, YOUR_FILE_LOCATION, YOUR_FORBIDDEN_WORDS, YOUR_TEXT and YOUR_STATUSES
 - Also you need a make bot in the Discord Developer Portal.

 # Credits